MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 You can:
 - Customize your bot's apperance in Microsoft Teams
-- Install your bot in Microsoft Teams
+- Install the bot for yourself in Microsoft Teams
 - Share the bot's installation link with other users
 - Show the bot in Microsoft Teams app store
    - Show the bot to your teammates or [shared users](configuration-security-teams.md) by adding it to Microsoft Teams app store **Built by your colleagues** section
-   - Show the bot with the organization by submitting the bot for admin approval to be featured in the Microsoft Teams app store **Published by your org** section
+   - Show the bot with the organization by submitting the bot for admin approval to be featured in the Microsoft Teams app store **Built by your org** section
 - Download the pre-generated Teams app manifest to distribute it within your Microsoft Teams tenant